This is Chapter three. To read chapters one and two go to the Table of Contents and catch them there.

 On a side note, one night a year or so later, my neighbor in base housing where we were living at the time, asked me if I wanted some crabs.
 I was delighted and agreed, not thinking about the fact that my husband wasn’t home, and I was afraid of them and didn’t pick them up.
 When the neighbor came back, they were in a paper bag that was falling apart.
 The crabs were scrambling around in there, and their sharp claws were tearing the paper bag to shreds.

-I had the pan of boiling water on the stove and using a pair of tongs I tried to pick up a crab to drop it into the water.
+I had the pan of boiling water on the stove.
+Using a pair of tongs, I tried to pick up a crab to drop it into the water.
 It slipped out of my hand, and it was running around on the floor, and I was barefoot.
 Luckily my washer and dryer were in the kitchen, and I climbed quickly on top of the dryer.
 The crab happily ran around my kitchen while I was sitting on the dryer.
 I sat there for about an hour until Andy came home and started laughing.
-I begged him to please pick up the crab off the floor and to put it and the rest in the pot which had almost boiled dry by now.
+I begged him to please pick the crab up off the floor and to put it and the rest in the pot.
+The pan had almost boiled dry by now.
 After teasing me for a little while, he finally reached over and picked it up and put it and the rest of the crabs in, after refilling the pan with water.

 My current home is on the east coast in New Jersey, and there are beaches approximately an hour to two hours away.
 The beaches here would never allow cooking with a hibachi right there on the sand, and they regulate visitors with beach passes.
 We had more freedom 40 years ago, and for all I know, it had to do with the state we were in at that time.
 Different areas have different rules or laws for their beaches.
 Many an unsuspecting beach-goer has gotten in trouble for not having a beach tag.
 Even in this state, not all beaches require them.
 My sister has a beach house in Ocean City, New Jersey, and they buy season passes for their whole family and a couple for visitors.